 Credits © 2014 Resonus Limited Ⓟ 2014 Resonus Limited.

-- Nieminski is a dependable guide through some of the backwaters of Stanford’s output and his whole programme is a pleasure to listen to, boasting excellent recorded sound.
+- Nieminski is a dependable guide through some of the backwaters of Stanford’s output and his whole programme is a pleasure to listen to.
 (International Record Review)

 - Nieminski's readings are fluent and sympathetic.
 The 'Marcia eroica', Op.
 189 No. 2 has an infectious momentum and the 'Idyll', Op.
 121 No. 2, a sense of gentle poetry.
 (Gramophone)

 - Stanford's mahogany-tinged sonorities and lean, lithe melodies are lent brightness and bite by a highly individual 1913 Brindley and Foster ... with Nieminski's supple, sinewy and sensitive playing perfectly attuned to instrument and music.
 (Choir and Organ)